Skip to content

 Command Scope Effect

-koryph drain the whole loop stop new dispatch; let whatever is running finish; then exit
+koryph drain the whole loop stop all new starts (fresh dispatch and retries); let whatever is running finish; then exit

-koryph stop <phase-id> one agent SIGTERM that agent; the loop requeues or proceeds to merge as usual
+koryph stop <phase-id> one agent SIGTERM that agent; the phase is parked (operator intent), never auto-retried or auto-merged

 koryph stop <phase-id> --force (or --all --force) one agent, or every agent SIGKILL immediately; uncommitted work is lost